NFL world rallies around Todd Heap's 'Hugs From Holly Day' campaign

 — Baltimore Ravens (@Ravens) May 3, 2017

-In total, 28 of the 32 NFL teams posted their support on Twitter: the Steelers, Bengals, Browns, Bills, Redskins, 49ers, Jets, Giants, Bears, Jaguars, Dolphins, Cowboys, Panthers, Cardinals, Falcons, Texans, Buccaneers, Vikings, Eagles, Seahawks, Broncos, Patriots, Raiders, Chargers, Colts, Lions, Packers and Rams.
+In total, 28 of the other 31 NFL teams posted their support on Twitter: the Steelers, Bengals, Browns, Bills, Redskins, 49ers, Jets, Giants, Bears, Jaguars, Dolphins, Cowboys, Panthers, Cardinals, Falcons, Texans, Buccaneers, Vikings, Eagles, Seahawks, Broncos, Patriots, Raiders, Chargers, Colts, Lions, Packers and Rams.

 In Baltimore, people have been tweeting out pictures of nurses, school teachers and families wearing pink.
 Some posted about how they bought lunch or coffee for the person behind them in line.
 The Iron Rooster, a restaurant in Baltimore, offered a free homemade Pop Tart in exchange for a donation of a children's book.